Mara-Li/obsidian-dataview-properties/README.md

 ## 🛠️ Usage
 ### Automatic synchronization

-By default, the plugin automatically synchronizes the Dataview queries within the frontmatter (proprieties) at the interval defined in the settings.
+By default, the plugin automatically synchronizes the Dataview queries within the frontmatter (proprieties) when the metadata are changed.
+This synchronization is triggered based on the configured interval (default: `1000ms`).

 ### Manual command